 I would love to be a part of an organization or movement like Anderson describes, whether it bears the “pagan” label or not.
 But there have been so many attempts to do this already which have failed.
 The Druidic Order of Naturalism, of which Anderson was a part, is just one example.
 Others include Toteg Tribe, Gaia Group, and Panthea (the first Pagan UU congregation)–all defunct now.

 It seems to me that we’re caught in a Catch-22.
-When we reject the literalism of theistic religion, we lose the enthusiasm (from enthousiasmos, meaning the indwelling of a god), and without the enthusiasm, we can just sustain a religious movement.
+When we reject the literalism of theistic religion, we lose the enthusiasm (from enthousiasmos, meaning the indwelling of a god), and without the enthusiasm, we just can’t sustain a religious movement.
 This has been true of UUs, who have been limping along since the time of the Transcendentalists, and it seems true of naturalistic Pagans today as well.
 We love to talk about religion, but the actual doing of it makes us uncomfortable, and so we don’t.
 (No, I don’t count having a potluck on the solstice as religion, nor do I count an exegetical sermon at a UU church on the meaning of the equinox, nor do I count anything we do on the internet.)

 “You are our prophet.
 Give us a new movement with such an ideology John to help get our feet marching.
 Just make it a good one!” — Phillip Anderson